Campbell-Muscle-Lab/teaching_PGY630_QM/docs/pages/Lectures/Plotting/plotting.md

 This material is presented as a series of short videos that cover
 + how to make a figure and plot single values
++ plotting traces and arranging multiple panels in a figure
++ a workflow that summarizes data loaded from an Excel file and displays it in different formats

 ## Accessing files